Sole proprietor reviewing short-term business loan options on a laptop at a small business desk

 Short-term business loans for sole proprietors work differently than standard small business financing because you, the individual, are the business.
 According to the U.S. Small Business Administration, sole proprietorships are the most common U.S. business structure — yet they face stricter scrutiny because there is no legal separation between business and personal finances.
 Lenders evaluate your personal credit history, tax returns, and bank statements together.

-In 2025, rising operational costs and tighter bank lending standards have pushed more sole proprietors toward alternative online lenders — making it more important than ever to understand exactly what you qualify for before you apply.
+Rising operational costs and tighter bank lending standards have pushed more sole proprietors toward alternative online lenders, making it more important than ever to understand exactly what you qualify for before you apply.

 What Do Lenders Actually Require From Sole Proprietors?

 Most lenders require a minimum personal credit score of 600, six months of operating history, and at least $50,000 in annual revenue for short-term business loans for sole proprietors.
-These thresholds are lower than traditional bank requirements but higher than many borrowers expect from “easy” online lenders.
+These thresholds are lower than traditional bank requirements but higher than many borrowers expect from online lenders marketed as fast or easy.

 Because sole proprietors file business income on Schedule C of their personal tax return, lenders pull both your personal credit report from Equifax, Experian, or TransUnion and your most recent two years of 1040s.
 Some alternative lenders, like Kabbage (now part of American Express) and OnDeck, also review three to six months of business bank statements in place of tax documents.